thesecretclub/SandboxBootkit/README.md

 # SandboxBootkit

 Bootkit tested on [Windows Sandbox](https://docs.microsoft.com/en-us/windows/security/threat-protection/windows-sandbox/windows-sandbox-overview) to patch `ntoskrnl.exe` and disable DSE/PatchGuard.
+There is a [blog post](https://secret.club/2022/08/29/bootkitting-windows-sandbox.html) going into more detail about the implementation.

 ## Getting started